whodevrajverma/CellPPD-Mod/README.md

 **Prediction of Cell-Penetrating Potential of Modified Peptides Containing Natural and Chemically Modified Residues.** *Frontiers in Microbiology*, 9:725. https://doi.org/10.3389/fmicb.2018.00725

+This project is also available on Zenodo at https://doi.org/10.5281/zenodo.20117230

 ## About the Research